Do Membership Inference Attacks Work on Large Language Models?: Membership Inference on LLMs is Difficult

-\shortsection{Effect of Deduplication} Deduplication has demonstrated benefits such as improving training speed and naturally defending against MIAs~\cite{lee2021deduplicating, kandpal2022deduplicating}.
-Our results (\Cref{fig:gen_exp_model_size+dedup}) confirm the latter: in general, AUC-ROC is slightly higher when targeting non-deduped models\footnote{See \Cref{tab:appendix-nondedupe_pythia_results} for more extensive results.}.
-Domains such as Wikipedia having a higher upsampling factor (x3), leading to deduplication having a greater impact, exhibit greater performance differences when attacking the non-deduped model.
-We further explore the impact of effective epochs on MIA performance in \Cref{subsubsec:ablation-epochs}.

-\shortsection{Difficulty in Choosing a Reference Model} \Cref{tab:ref-results} summarizes reference-based attack performance with eight different reference models for the Wikipedia and PubMed Central domains.
-See \Cref{subsec:appendix-ref-model} for reference model details and full ablation results.
-We find that: (1) most reference models yield poor performance, with \textsc{Stablelm-Base-Alpha-3B-v2} being the best reference model on both Wikipedia (.579) and PubMed Central (.559), and (2) even aggregating all reference models (by averaging their scores) performs poorly.

-Overall, we find choosing the right reference model for a target LLM challenging and largely empirical.
+\shortsection{Difficulty in Choosing a Reference Model} We ablate the choice of reference models in the reference-based attack in \Cref{subsec:appendix-ref-model}.
+In summary, (1) most reference models yield poor performance, with \textsc{Stablelm-Base-Alpha-3B-v2} being the best overall, and (2) even aggregating all reference models performs poorly.
+In general, we find choosing the right reference model for a target LLM challenging and largely empirical.
 A reference model should be trained on the data that is same-distribution but largely disjoint from the training data of the target model.
 However, this assumption is hard to impose at the scale of pre-training corpora; common practice is to collect all the data available on the web, leading independently collected datasets to naturally overlap with each other.